 Students completing a teacher education program at Piedmont International University are eligible for teacher certification by both the American Association of Christian Schools (AACS) and the Association of Christian Schools International (ACSI).
-State licensure is available to Piedmont International University students via an agreement with a local University.
-Information regarding this agreement is available in the School of Education Handbook
+State licensure is available to PIU students via an articulation agreement with a local University.
+Information regarding this agreement is available in the Moore School of Education Handbook.